List of As Told by Ginger characters: Ginger Foutley

-An excellent student, Ginger is a very talented writer, particularly gifted at writing poetry.
+As an excellent student, Ginger is a very talented writer, particularly gifted at writing poetry.
 "Hello Stranger" shows that she also has a talent for spoken word.
 In The "A" Ticket, her crush, Ian Richton, was paired up with her as a lab partner, but used her to get an A so he could stay on the soccer team, much to Ginger's chagrin.
-Ginger is a favorite of her English teacher, Ms. Zorski, due to her impressive writing skills.
+Ginger is the favorite student of her English teacher, Ms. Zorski, due to her impressive writing skills.
 Ginger once wrote a poem entitled "And Then She Was Gone" (in the episode And She Was Gone), to Ms. Zorski's concern, who subsequently sent Ginger to the school counselor.
 Her talent for writing is expounded on in the series finale, when we are shown that Ginger has become a successful author later in life.

 Ginger's love life was rather catastrophic throughout the course of the show.
-Initially, she harbored a crush on Ian Richton, which presumably ended when she discovered he was only using her to get an A in science.
+Initially, she harbored a big crush on Ian Richton, which presumably ended when she discovered he was only using her to get an A in science.
 Another notable relationship that Ginger has had is with Sasha, a boy she met at summer camp.
 She left camp on good terms with Sasha, but when she visited him at his school in Ginger's Solo, he tells her he has a girlfriend.
 Her relationship with good friend and neighbor Darren Patterson was incredibly tumultuous and underwent much change during the series.
 In Dare I, Darren?
 Ginger began to look at Darren in a more romantic light following Miranda's suggestion that they (Ginger and Darren) would make a good couple.
 Later on, in the episode Never Can Say Goodbye, she develops a physical attraction to Darren after he gets his headgear removed.
 Despite attempts to deny these newfound feelings, Ginger becomes incredibly jealous when Darren and Miranda begin to date.
 Finally, in Foutley's on Ice (Part 3), Ginger and Darren become an official couple.
 However, when they reach high school, Darren soon takes interest in a cheerleader named Simone.
 Darren then cheats on Ginger, leaving her heartbroken.
 She then develops acute appendicitis and has to go to the hospital.
-She then finds comfort in a new friend, Orion.
+She then finds much comfort in a new friend, Orion.
 She and Orion never have an official relationship, but more of a flirtatious friendship.
 Though in the series finale, The Wedding Frame (Part 3), Ginger "takes the leap" and is shown with Orion at her mother's wedding.